I need to...

 Blue Economy Incubator

 The Port of San Diego’s Blue Economy Incubator is helping to grow new kinds of business on the waterfront.
 The Incubator will help build a sustainable Blue Economy for the region by investing $5 million over 5 years in water-dependent businesses.
-The incubator is currently piloting new Aquaculture and Blue Tech programs including an oyster nursery, a floating trash pick-up and an environmentally friendly boat wash.
-The Port incubator will offer a launching pad for innovative projects and new ideas and ensure the long-term success of San Diego’s ever evolving relationship with San Diego Bay.
+The incubator is currently piloting new Aquaculture and Blue Tech programs including a shellfish nursery, a trash pick-up vessel and a boat wash.
+The Port incubator offers a launching pad for innovative projects and new ideas and ensure the long-term success of San Diego’s ever evolving relationship with San Diego Bay.

 Economic ImpactEconomic Impact

-Together, the Port’s tourism and commercial sector generates $2.7 billion in direct economic output, generated by 30,632 jobs on the waterfront.
+Together, the Port’s tourism and commercial sector generates $2.9 billion in direct economic output, generated by nearly 40,000 jobs on the waterfront.